Sex, Drugs, and Rock n’ Roll

 I think I’m pregnant.
 Now what do I do?

 An unplanned pregnancy can be a frightening and confusing experience.
 A trusted adult, parent, teacher, or school nurse can help direct you to local medical providers who will assist you in determining if you are pregnant and help you decide how to proceed.
 Three options you may want to consider are terminating the pregnancy (abortion), adoption, or keeping and raising the baby yourself.
 Some clinics (commonly referred to as “crisis pregnancy centers” or “pregnancy resource centers) will not provide information regarding abortion or provide birth control.
 They may also discourage you from pursuing an abortion.
-If you would like information regarding these options, contact a licensed community health center, Planned Parenthood of Alaska, or a Tribal clinic.
+If you would like information regarding these options, contact a licensed community health center, Planned Parenthood of the Great Northwest, or a Tribal clinic.
 View the list that provides information on health care providers throughout the state.

 Abortion, parental consent, and judicial bypass of parental consent requirement